-TGL are supplying the funds and the Project do the procurement and delivery of the boxes.
+TGL are supplying most of the funds and the Project will support the procurement and delivery of the boxes.

 Ranger Care Boxes provide some basic equipment such Mosquito Nets, Sleeping Bags, First Aid Kits & other items which will make field patrols a bit easier.

-You can find out more about the Ranger Care Boxes by visiting Thin Green Line's website.
+You can find out more about the Ranger Care Boxes by visiting Thin Green Line's website and you can support